MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 ```

-#### Step 6: Verify that Office Web Apps is working
+#### Step 6: Verify that Office Online Server is working
 <a name="oauth"> </a>

-In SharePoint Server 2016, make sure you're not logged on as System Account because you won't be able to edit or view the documents with Office Online.
-Go to a SharePoint Server 2016 document library that contains Office documents and view a Word, PowerPoint, Excel, or OneNote file.
+In SharePoint Server, make sure you're not logged on as System Account because you won't be able to edit or view the documents with Office Online.
+Go to a SharePoint Server document library that contains Office documents and view a Word, PowerPoint, Excel, or OneNote file.
 The document should open in a browser that displays the file by using Office Online.